-He has received over 20 awards and honors for his inventions, including the Lemelson-MIT Student Prize, awarded to the most innovative student at MIT; the National Inventors Hall of Fame Graduate Student Prize; the Biomedical Engineering Society Graduate Research Award; the Harvard-MIT Martha Gray Prize; and the Randolph G. Wei Award, for MIT’s most outstanding contribution at the interface of life sciences and engineering undergraduate research.
-Geoff also has had his inventions recognized among the “world’s greatest scientific breakthroughs of today” by Dean Kamen on Planet Green and in the Innovations of the Year by MSNBC.
+Geoffrey has deep expertise in the microbiome, bioengineering and nanotechnology, and he has been recognized with numerous patent grants, awards, and publications.
+He is an inventor on over 100 patent applications and patents, and he has co-authored more than 20 peer-reviewed publications.
+Geoffrey has received over 20 awards and honors, including: the prestigious Lemelson-MIT Student Prize, awarded to the most innovative student at MIT; the National Inventors Hall of Fame Graduate Student Prize; the Biomedical Engineering Society Graduate Research Award; the Harvard-MIT Martha Gray Prize; and the Randolph G. Wei Award, which is awarded for MIT’s most outstanding contribution at the interface of life sciences and engineering undergraduate research.
+Geoff also has had his inventions profiled by Forbes, the Economist, CNN, Scientific American, Popular Sciences, MIT Technology Review, and many others.

-Geoff was awarded a Ph.D. in biomedical engineering and medical physics from MIT under the mentorship of Sangeeta N. Bhatia, M.D., Ph.D.; a M.S. in bioengineering from the University of California, San Diego; and a S.B. in chemical engineering from MIT.
+Geoffrey was awarded a Ph.D. in biomedical engineering and medical physics from MIT under the mentorship of Sangeeta N. Bhatia, M.D., Ph.D.; a M.S. in bioengineering from the University of California, San Diego; and a S.B. in chemical engineering from MIT.